 Q Adapt in-ears

 Why skip over the 3.5mm jack?
 Well, that’s a question for Apple.
 But there are some really interesting benefits that come along with going digital.
-The one that Libratone chose to showcase here is the feature that makes the Q Adapt so appealing: active noise cancelling.
+The one that Libratone chose to showcase here is the feature that makes the Q Adapt so appealing: active noise canceling.
 These don’t look like your average pair of ANC in-ears.
 Connecting via the Lightning port allows the Q Adapt in-ears to draw power from the source device, bypassing the need for a bulky control module.

 Powered completely via the Lightning port.